-Just as Digital India is to help move the country to a more digital future, another government move has helped accelerate digital adoption:the 2016 demonetization campaign.
+Just as Digital India helped move the country to a more digital future, so did the 2016 demonetization campaign.

-To put in perspective, the adoption of mobile-based payment methods in India has been notably higher than in mature markets like the United States and the United Kingdom, where cash and cards are more prevalent.
+To put in perspective, the adoption of mobile-based payment methods in India is notably higher than in mature markets like the United States and the United Kingdom.

-The stats clearly showed that India has not only been going digital, but has already been a global leader in the switch to digital.
+The trends clearly show that India is not only just going digital, but also a global leader in the switch to digital.

 As Indian people are increasingly accustomed to transacting money from mobile devices, it is not a far-fetched idea to assume that, when working with a wealth or asset manager, they would expect the ability to see how their money is being managed, from a mobile device.

 As the nation continues its digital transformation, Indian people will have higher expectations for their wealth or asset manager when it comes to digital offerings: